 Remuneration issues are prepared by each company’s board or, if applicable, the remuneration committee and later approved by each company’s board of directors.
 Each company’s board analyses all the risks which the Company is or may be exposed to, including the risks associated with the current remuneration policy.
 Based on the analysis the respective board identifies which employees are deemed to be employees whose work has a significant impact the company’s risk profile or staff that could affect the company’s risk level.
 Latest admitted analysis can be found here:

-Redogörelse för Nordnets ersättningssystem och analys av risker förenade med ersättningssystemet (In Swedish) updated 20 March 2020.
+Redogörelse för Nordnets ersättningssystem och analys av risker förenade med ersättningssystemet (In Swedish) updated 15 March 2023.

-Remuneration to the CEO and other members of the management team is made up of fixed salary, possible cash variable remuneration, the possibility to participate in long-term share-related incentive plans resolved by the general meeting, pension and as well as other customary benefits.
+Remuneration to the CEO and other members of the management team is made up of fixed salary, possible cash variable remuneration, possibility to participate in long-term share-related incentive plans resolved by the general meeting, pension and as well as other customary benefits.

 Fixed salary